 After being signed to Kings Ransom Records (the same label that Fuzz-Huzzi worked with, a spinoff from Kings Ransom Studio in Lakeside), Freak the Mighty made their concert debut May 17, 2013, at the Kensington Club.
 The Fuzz-Huzzi album Camp and Baez were working on became a Freak the Mighty effort, with Duff and Tseng now aboard.

 So how has Baez managed to maintain two bands with Allen Camp, when so may others moved on during the Fuzz-Huzzi years?
 “Allen and I never gave up on each other,” says Baez, who made his Fuzzy debut at the P.B.
 Block Party in May 2004.
 “I grew up in Imperial Beach, and I met Allen when I was in high school.
 My parents are drug addicts, so my grandparents raised me.
 Allen had a similar upbringing, and he really helped me through a tough time I was going through.
 Over time, we became family.”

 “Allen and I have developed something special over the years,” says Baez.
 “I notice all the things we have done together over the years and how many dream of mine that I’ve seen come to life over the years, and it’s kind of hard to imagine stopping after all that we have built.”

-Despite two former Fuzzies manning the helm, Baez says the new group has “A different sound and energy to it.
+Despite two former Fuzzies manning the helm, Baez said the new group has “A different sound and energy to it.
 [We] took some of the funk roots out and replaced it with a heartfelt, solid-rock rhythm section, giving the music a heavier Southern California rock sound.”